Harrison H. Dodd

 Harrison Horton Dodd (February 29, 1824 - June 2, 1906) was a founder of the 1860s-era OSL (Order of Sons of Liberty), a paramilitary oath bound secret society which was a radicalized dissident splinter group of the KGC (Knights of the Golden Circle).
 The basic goal of members of the OSL was to thwart the war efforts of the Union military forces (as epitomised in the war policies of Abraham Lincoln and his close political and military allies), while remaining citizens of the United States.
+Later in life, he moved to Fond du Lac, Wisconsin, and served as the 20th mayor of that city.